snico432/injection-tracker/report/report.md

 - **Project focus for next term**
   - Defer complex 3D hardware design in favor of building a compact camera + IMU/ToF prototype and iterating on a robust segmentation-and-pose pipeline that can eventually transfer to an insulin-pen-like device.

----

 ## Lessons Learned

-Transitioning from theoretical understanding to practical implementation in computer vision involves significant operational and organizational complexity.
-Beyond model theory, success requires careful dataset management, systematic documentation, and iterative experimentation.
+Transitioning from theoretical understanding to practical implementation in computer vision introduces substantial operational and organizational complexity.
+Beyond model architecture and training theory, success depends on effective dataset management, systematic documentation, and iterative experimentation.

-Initially, I used non-descriptive directory names (e.g., “1,” “2,” “3”), which can become cumbersome as the dataset grows.
-Similarly, my initial treatment of negative images revealed the importance of explicit dataset structuring and labeling discipline.
+Early in the project, I used non-descriptive directory names (e.g., “1,” “2,” “3”), which can become cumbersome as the dataset grows.
+Similarly, my initial handling of negative samples underscored the importance of explicit dataset structure and consistent labeling practices.

-I also learned that model performance depends not only on algorithm choice but on many interrelated factors: hyperparameters, data format (JPEG vs PNG), train/validation strategy, and environmental variability (lighting, posture, camera distance, resolution).
-Each factor influences how well a model generalizes beyond controlled conditions — a critical insight for future applied ML projects.
+I also learned that model performance depends not solely on the choice of algorithm but on a network of interrelated factors — including hyperparameters, data format (JPEG vs. PNG), train/validation strategy, and environmental variability (lighting, posture, camera distance, and resolution).
+Each of these factors influences how well a model generalizes beyond controlled conditions, a key insight that will guide my future work.

----

 ## Conclusion

-Over the course of several training runs, the project progressed from a small proof-of-concept model to a substantially more robust segmentation system trained on a larger, more diverse dataset.
+Over the course of multiple training runs, this project evolved from a small proof-of-concept model into a substantially more robust segmentation system trained on a larger, more diverse dataset.
 Quantitatively, the best models improved mask performance from an initial mAP@50 of 0.370 to over 0.890, while also significantly increasing box-level precision and recall.

-At the same time, systematic experiments with image size (`imgsz`) showed that larger inputs improve mask fidelity but incur substantial latency costs, especially at `imgsz=2560`.
-Based on the balance between accuracy and runtime, an `imgsz` of 1280 currently appears to be the most promising configuration for an eventual edge deployment.
+Experiments with varying `imgsz` showed that larger inputs improve mask fidelity but incur substantial latency costs, especially at `imgsz=2560`.
+Balancing accuracy and runtime efficiency, an `imgsz=1280` configuration currently appears to be the most promising tradeoff for an eventual edge deployment.

-Looking ahead, the next phase of work will focus on strengthening generalization through better data organization, augmentation, and regularization; refining the pose-estimation pipeline (including camera calibration and sensor fusion); and iterating toward a compact hardware prototype that can support real-time segmentation and pose estimation in realistic usage scenarios.
+Looking ahead, the next phase of work will focus on refining the segmentation model and advancing camera pose estimation, integrating additional sensing modalities to improve spatial accuracy and robustness.